BCcampus/pressbooks-openstax-import/README.md

 1. cd /wp-content/plugins
 2. git clone https://github.com/BCcampus/pressbooks-openstax-import.git
 3. Run `composer install --dev` in this plugins directory to install dependencies
-4. Optional: install and network activate [WP QuickLaTeX](https://wordpress.org/plugins/wp-quicklatex/) to enable suport for multi-line math formulas and svg image export.
+4. Optional: install [WP QuickLaTeX](https://wordpress.org/plugins/wp-quicklatex/) and activate at the book level to enable support for multi-line math formulas and svg image export.
-5. Network Activate pressbooks-openstax-import through the 'Plugins' menu in PressBooks
 6. Navigate to `tools -> Import` and select `Zip (OpenStax zip file)` from the dropdown menu

 ## Screenshots ##